glua/John-Lua-Quotes/README.md

 > “I give them eternal life, and they shall never perish; no one will collect them out of my heap.
 My Allocator, who has given them to me, is greater than all; no one can Mark-and-Sweep them out of my Garbage-Collector’s hand.
 I and the Collector are one.” - John Lua

+>“There is no fear in optimisation.
+But perfect optimisation drives out fear, because fear has to do with punishment.
+The one who fears is not made perfect in optimisation.” - John Lua